aws/aws-cli/README.md

 - Config file
 - IAM Role

-The quickest way to get started is to run the `aws configure` command:
+The quickest way to get started is to run the `aws configure` command (you must need to create IAM user, if not created):

     $ aws configure
     AWS Access Key ID: MYACCESSKEY